renode/renode/CONTRIBUTING.rst

   ``NUMBER_OF_TICKET-short_name_of_the_issue``, for example ``1234-invalid_instruction_wfi``;
 * write and commit your code (see sections below);
+* if your pull request is about to fix an issue or add a new feature, use Renode's `Issue reproduction template <https://github.com/renode/renode-issue-reproduction-template>`_ and try to prepare two branches - one that fails a test and one that includes your fix and passes the same test;
-* create the pull request to our repository on that branch.
+* create the pull request to our Renode repository with the proposed fix.

 What happens then?